BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Sworn Protector (Thorin)

-**ACTIVE/PASSIVE RULES**

-- **Chronicler** `ACTIVE` - If a friendly Erebor Hero within 6" and Line of Sight of Ori slays an enemy Hero or Monster, that model may regain a lost point of either Might, Will or Fate.
+- **Chronicler** `ACTIVE`

+If a friendly Erebor Hero within 6" and Line of Sight of Ori slays an enemy Hero or Monster, that model may regain a lost point of either Might, Will or Fate.
 If all their point stores are already full, then Ori may choose a different friendly Erebor Hero within 6" and Line of Sight to regain it instead.

-- **Protect the Young** `PASSIVE` - Other friendly Erebor Hero models within 6" of Ori do not suffer the -1 penalty to their Duel roll for using a two-handed weapon.
+- **Protect the Young** `PASSIVE`

+Other friendly Erebor Hero models within 6" of Ori do not suffer the -1 penalty to their Duel roll for using a two-handed weapon.

 </div>